spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/structural-preparations/creating-using-and-extending-the-transfer-objects.md

 {% info_block warningBox %}

-If you extend the existing transfer object, don't copy over all fields, but only the fields you want to add on top.
+If you extend the existing transfer object, don't copy over all fields, only the fields you want to add on top.

 {% endinfo_block %}